I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 Folks, let me tell you something.

-I just gonna launch here.
+I'm just going to launch here.

-Do this with as much restraint as possible.
+Do this with As much restraint as possible.

 But in my humble thinking, the people of this country, if it came to this, are simply not going to tolerate the first black president being removed from office.